 - When valve clearance is correct, hold the pivot ball stud in place with the Allen wrench and tighten the rocker arm jam nut.
-Tighten the jam nut to 19.68 N-m (174 in/lbs) torque.
-After tightening the jam nut, recheck valve clearance to make sure it did not change. - · Install new valve cover gasket. - Re-attach the valve cover.
-Tighten fasteners in a cross pattern, torquing to 5.4 Nm (48 in/lbs).
+Tighten the jam nut to 174 in-lbs.
+(19.68 N-m) torque.
+After tightening the jam nut, recheck valve clearance to make sure it did not change.

+- · Install new valve cover gasket.

+- Re-attach the valve cover.